diyscif/diyscif/scif-thesis.md

 _limited_ resources effectively to defend against the most likely and serious attacks.

 The IC Tech Spec‐for ICD/ICS 705 [@ics-705-ts, p.
-20] bases its threat
+20] bases its threat modelling
-modelling on country-level threat ratings derived from the Department of State's (DoS) Security Environment Threat List (SETL).
+on country-level threat ratings derived from the Department of State's (DoS) Security Environment Threat List (SETL).
 Specifically, the ICD establishes appropriate construction criteria based on the host country's SETL technical threat rating.
-A country-level view is most useful to government organizations, however, other actors, especially corporate actors, may have to rely on different factors to determine threat level.
+A country-level view is most useful for government organizations, however, other actors, especially corporate actors, may have to rely on different factors to determine threat level.
 Other possible criteria from which to derive a threat level include value of information handled and named/identified threats.

 The fundamental assumption for threat modelling is that it is highly unlikely for an attacker to expend more resources to carry out an attack than the objective value of the attainable information.

+# Passive Attacks

-# Passive Outside Observer
+## The Passive Outside Observer

 There are various information sources that can leak from the secure facility and be intercepted.
 These can generally be grouped into visual, acoustic, and electromagnetic information source leaks.
-A passive observer can use different sensors, like telescopic cameras, directional microphones, and high-sensitivity anntenae, to capture and analyze these information source leaks and draw conclusions about the sensitive information processed.
+A passive observer can use different sensors, like telescopic cameras, directional microphones, and high-sensitivity anntenae, to capture and analyze these information source leaks in order to draw conclusions about the sensitive information processed.
 A covert location outside the SCIF perimeter is almost impossible to detect and counteract.
 Therefore, information leaks must be prevented at the source.

-## Visual
+## Visual Protection

-Visual leaks are any direct view of sensitive information or surface whose reverberations can be captured with a laser and then translated into usable information.
+Visual insights are any direct view of sensitive information or surface whose reverberations can be captured with a laser and then translated into usable information.
 When speaking, glass panes or mirrors in a room are set into vibration.
 When there is visual insight into the room (e.g. from the